Olga-Galsan/US-Mobile-project/README.md

 ## Overview

-This project demonstrates a GitOps-based deployment pipeline on AWS EKS using Terraform, ArgoCD, Helm, and Kubernetes.
-It provisions cloud infrastructure, sets up GitOps automation, and deploys a sample microservice to an EKS cluster.
+This project demonstrates a GitOps-based deployment pipeline on AWS EKS using Terraform, ArgoCD, Helm and Kubernetes.
+It provisions cloud infrastructure, sets up GitOps automation and deploys a sample microservice to an EKS cluster.

 ---